 One does not need to reinvent the wheel.
 Organizational process assets will have templates, procedures and guidelines, and few sample documents from previous projects, and lessons learnt while defining activities on those projects.
 You can make use of all of them and get a head start.

-Recall that we used decomposition as a means of breaking down scope into work packages, in Create WBS process.
+Recall that we used decomposition as a means of breaking down scope into work packages, in creating Work Breakdown Structure project management activity.
 This process is also about breaking down something.
 Therefore, decomposition would be the first technique you would use.

 Work packages are broken into smaller, more manageable components called activities.
 In general terms these are also called as tasks.
 These are just big enough to be able to track to completion and hence can be assigned to team members.